Utah Responds to Ropes & Gray Suit by Safeguarding Rights of LGBT Students in School Districts Throughout the State

 "This settlement is a historic victory for LGBT students and teachers, and for everyone learning and working in Utah's public schools,” said Equality Utah Advisory Council Member Clifford Rosky.
 “Under the Board of Education's new policy, bullying and discrimination have no place in our state's public schools.
 As the Board has now clarified, every student in Utah public schools is entitled to an education free from all manner of bullying or discrimination based religion, race, ethnicity, gender, sexual orientation, and gender identity."

-The cross-office Ropes & Gray team working on a pro bono basis is led by Mr. Hallward-Driemeier and includes business & securities litigation counsel Jeremiah Williams; government enforcement associates Michelle Behrens and Michael Jo; business & securities litigation associate Rebecca Harlow; litigation associates Shelby Cuomo, Salmah Rizvi, and Talia Nissimyan; corporate associate Wyatt McKean; paralegals Sophia Antzoulatos and Clare Murphy, and legal executive assistant Justine Deitz.
+The cross-office Ropes & Gray team working on a pro bono basis is led by Mr. Hallward-Driemeier and includes business & securities litigation counsel Jeremiah Williams; government enforcement associate Michelle Behrens; business & securities litigation associate Rebecca Harlow; litigation associates Shelby Cuomo, Salmah Rizvi, and Talia Nissimyan; corporate associate Wyatt McKean; paralegals Sophia Antzoulatos and Clare Murphy, and legal executive assistant Justine Deitz.